vegaprotocol/specs/specs/0007-non-core-positions-api.md

 - [ ] Uses FIFO to adjust the volume weighted average entry prices for open and closed positions.
 - [ ] Updates the volume weighted close price for closed positions **TODO: confirm this is needed/wanted**
 - [ ] Does not reload/re-process all individual trades to calculate the new values
+- [ ]

 ## Summary

+The Positions API requires additional position data for each trader, on top of that calculated by the Position Engine in the core, including:

+* A view of the "profit and loss" that a trader has incurred by fully closing out a position.
+* The portion of profit/loss (P&L) that has been "locked in" by partly closing out a position, i.e. "Closed P&L"
+* The [average entry price](https://gitlab.com/vega-protocol/product/wikis/Trading-and-Protocol-Glossary#average-entry-price) of an open position.
+* The portion of profit/loss (P&L) that continuously changes when the _mark price_ changes, i.e. "Open P&L".
+* The per trade closed P&L for the buyer and seller

+## Reference-level explanation

-The Positions API requires additional position data for each trader, one top of that calculated by the Position Engine in the core.
-This includes average entry price using ‘fifo’ (first in first out) methodology and P&L. Additionally, the Positions API also needs to be able to provide historic (closed) position data.
-For performance reasons, this data should be stored, and updated with each new trade or change in mark price.
+The Positions API requires additional position data for each trader, on top of that calculated by the Position Engine in the core.
+This includes average entry price using [FIFO (first in first out)](https://gitlab.com/vega-protocol/product/wikis/Trading-and-Protocol-Glossary#fifo-first-in-first-out) trade matching methodology and P&L.

+Implementation note: For performance reasons, this data can be stored, and updated with each new trade or change in mark price.

-Note: it is possible to calculate valuation / P&L using other methodologies (e.g. VWAP only, no fifo) *for open and partially closed positions*, but fully closed positions only have one possible calculation as the set of trades that both opened and closed the position is known and unambiguous, so there is only one correct P&L once a position is fully closed.
+Note: it is possible to calculate valuation / P&L using other methodologies (e.g. VWAP only, not fifo) when a position has been only partially closed out.
+However, fully closed positions only have one possible calculation as the set of trades that both opened and closed the position is known and unambiguous, so there is only one correct P&L once a position is fully closed.
 We may choose to make the valuation methodology for open/partially closed positions configurable in future.

+### **FIFO**
+[FIFO ](https://gitlab.com/vega-protocol/product/wikis/Trading-and-Protocol-Glossary#fifo-first-in-first-out) is a methodology used for sorting a list of a single trader's trades into _closed out_ trades and _open_ trades.
+It is a matching methodology which prioritises older volume as an offset when counter volume is added to the ledger (of the trader's trades).
+A worked example may be found [here](https://gitlab.com/vega-protocol/product/wikis/Trading-and-Protocol-Glossary#fifo-first-in-first-out).

+### **Incrementing the records**

 For each new trade: